lauraseidler/topics-driven-backlog/README.md

 Edit Gemfile and then run `bundle update` in the docker bash to install new gems.

 ## Shutdown
-Run `npm stop` to properly shut down the container, the running prompt should exit automatically.
+Run `npm stop` to properly shut down the container.